-The datalogger can measure vibrating wire sensors through vibrating-wire interface modules.
+The datalogger can measure vibrating wire sensors either directly, or through vibrating-wire interface modules.
 Vibrating wire sensors are the sensor of choice in many environmental and industrial applications that need sensor stability over very long periods, such as years or even decades.
 A thermistor included in most sensors can be measured to compensate for temperature errors.